 When to pick up acorns for oak bonsai

-As mentioned earlier, first you need to ensure that it is the right time of year.
+As mentioned earlier, first you must ensure it is the right time of year.

-If acorns are picked too early in the year when they are not ripe then these will fail to germinate.
+If acorns are picked too early in the year when they are not ripe, they will fail to germinate.

 Alternatively, if these are picked too late in the year, there is a good chance that these acorns will have died.

 The best time of year to pick acorns for Oak bonsai would be in mid to late fall.
-Picking acorns in between September and November will give you the best chance of these acorns germinating allowing them to be used for oak bonsai.
+Picking acorns between September and November will give you the best chance of these acorns germinating, allowing them to be used for oak bonsai.

 Should I pick acorns off the ground for oak bonsai?

-Acorns that you will plant for bonsai use, should not be picked off the ground and instead should be picked directly from oak trees.
-Acorns picked from the ground may have fallen weeks/months ago meaning they can have a smaller chance of germinating.
+Acorns that you will plant for bonsai use should not be picked off the ground but instead directly from oak trees.
+Acorns picked from the ground may have fallen weeks/months ago, meaning they can have a smaller chance of germinating.

 How many acorns should you pick for oak bonsai?

-When picking acorns for creating oak bonsai trees, between 40 to 60 acorns should be picked from a variety of trees.
-This is because a lot of the acorns you pick will either be dead or fail to germinate.
+When picking acorns for creating oak bonsai trees, between 40 and 60 acorns should be picked from various trees.
+This is because many of the acorns you pick will either be dead or fail to germinate.
 The more acorns you pick, the higher the chance these acorns have of turning into viable seedlings.

 Picking the acorns from different trees will give your acorns a stronger chance of survival.